 Federal/non-Federal participation in the overall budget.

-A certification by an applicant, normally included with the application or State plan, authorized The individual, named by the applicant organization, who is authorized to act for the organizational applicant and to assume the obligations imposed by the Federal laws, regulations, representative requirements, and conditions that apply to grant applications or grant awards.
+A certification by an applicant, normally included with the application or State plan, applicant and to assume the obligations imposed by the Federal laws, regulations, requirements, and conditions that apply to grant applications or grant awards. representative award activity.